 By Dr. Jeannie Thomason

-Tripe is pretty awesome, offal stuff – not only does it provide completely natural digestive enzymes to the dog eating it but also vitamins, fatty acids and amino acid and probiotics.
+Tripe is truly awesome, offal – not only does it provide completely natural digestive enzymes to the dog eating it but also vitamins, fatty acids and amino acid and natural probiotics.

 Offal is the viscera, paunch, trimmings or any waste or by-product of the butchering process.